OSGConnect/modulefiles/list_modules/alpha_list.md

 * **GRAPHVIZ**  version (2.38.0) &mdash;      Graphviz is an application for visualizing networks and graphs.
 * **GRASS**  version (6.4.4) &mdash;      GRASS (Geographic Resources Analysis Support System)
 * **JULIA**  version (0.6.0) &mdash;   Julia is a high-level, high-performance dynamic programming language for technical computing, with syntax that is familiar to users of other technical computing environments.
+* **JULIA**  version (0.6.0) &mdash;   Julia is a high-level, high-performance dynamic programming language for technical computing, with syntax that is familiar to users of other technical computing environments.
 * **LAMMPS**  version (2.0,15May15) &mdash;      LAMMPS is a particle simulator code.
 * **LMOD**  version (5.6.2) &mdash;   Lmod is a Lua based module system that easily handles the MODULEPATH Hierarchical problem.
 * **LMOD**  version (AnEnvironmentModuleSystem) &mdash;   Lmod is a Lua based module system that easily handles the MODULEPATH Hierarchical problem.